sastelvio/project_complex/README.md

 ## 📘 Academic Project Notice

-This repository contains the results of an academic project developed collaboratively with other students.
+This repository contains the information and files of an academic project developed.
 It was completed as part of a data mining and software analysis course.
 The work presented here is **for educational and research purposes only**.

 ---